doondigangadhar30/ApexPlanetTask5/README.md

 - Developed the initial game instruction and Game C mode.
 - Task 4 repo [Click here](https://github.com/doondigangadhar30/ApexPlanetTask4)

-## FINAL TASK:
-### Features Added in Final Task:

-- Added an exciting game demo, about and contact at home page to the game.
-- Implemented Game API functionality to contact form.

 ## Tech Stack
 - HTML
 - CSS